matsengrp/hdag-benchmark/support_pipeline/scripts/diffused_sampling_experiment/README.md

 # Description

-This folder contains scripts for better understanding the diffused sampling.
+This folder contains scripts for and plotting parsimony posterior that it induces.

 # Instructions

 *Assumes `data/sim_models` has been populated with 25 trials of `gamma_10_hmut_50` simulated data*

-Run `bash support_pipeline/scripts/hypermutation_experiment/cluster_driver.sh <name-of-script>` to run the script with the given name (in this directory) for each clade and trial on the cluster.
+Run `bash support_pipeline/scripts/diffused_sampling_experiment/cluster_driver.sh <name-of-script>` to run the script with the given name (in this directory) for each clade and trial on the cluster.

 The two options for `<name-of-script>` are currently,